Opuntia cactus (prickly pear)

 - Plants must not be transported on a public road, including as a contaminant of anything, and

-How can opuntia species be controlled?
+How can Opuntia species be controlled?

-Managing infestation of cacti can be hard because it spreads so easily from small plant parts.
+Managing infestations of cacti can be hard because it spreads so easily from small plant parts.
 Successful weed control relies on follow-up after the initial efforts by looking for and killing regrowth or new plants.
 Using a combination of control methods is usually more successful.
 Land managers should ensure that they wear protective clothing, including gloves, boots, thick clothing, and eyewear to stop injuries from spines.

-Visit the PIRSA website to find out chemical control options and dosing rates specific to opuntia.
+Visit the PIRSA website to find out chemical control options and dosing rates specific to Opuntia.

 Land managers should also ensure that they take relevant preventative measures.
 Avoid growing opuntia in gardens or pots and don't take cuttings of unknown cactus plants to grow or share with others.